23 Vitamin B7 Foods for a Balanced Diet

 Please note that even though high doses of vitamin B7 supplements are not toxic, they can interfere with some laboratory tests.
 That’s why you should exercise caution.
 As always, we advise consulting a healthcare provider before taking any dietary supplements.

 What is vitamin B7 used for?

 Vitamin B7 is vital for our health as it takes part in the metabolism of fats, proteins, and carbohydrates.
-It keeps our skin, hair, and nails strong and healthy.
-It’s very important during pregnancy because it plays an important role in fetal development.
-According to some research, it may lower glucose levels and promote insulin production.
+Many people take biotin for hair, skin, hair, and nails to keep them strong and healthy.
+It’s essential during pregnancy because it plays a critical role in fetal development.
+According to some research, other B7 vitamin benefits include lowering glucose levels and promoting insulin production.
 Therefore, it can be beneficial to people with diabetes.

 Is biotin vitamin H or B7?

-Biotin, vitamin H, and vitamin B7 are all the same substance.
+Biotin, vitamin H, and vitamin B7 represent the same substance.
 These terms are often used interchangeably.
-This vitamin was named biotin because when Kögl and Tönnis isolated it from egg yolk, they called it bios.
+Biotin, another vitamin B7 name, is used because when Kögl and Tönnis isolated it from egg yolk, they called it bios.
 On the other hand, since vitamin B7 is good for hair and skin, it is also called vitamin H, where H stands for “Haar” and “Haut,” meaning hair and skin in German.

 Does biotin really help hair grow faster?

 There isn’t much evidence that taking biotin can make hair grow quicker.
 However, according to a study conducted in 2012, supplements containing vitamin B7 may promote hair growth.